virtualdc/simple-linux-loader/README.markdown

 ### First stage

-First stage can be divided into two parts - pre-stage1 code in stage1/mbr.asm and real stage1 in stage1/stage1.asm.
+First stage can be divided into two parts - pre-stage1 code in bootsect/mbr.asm and real stage1 in bootsect/stage1.asm.

 BIOS loads MBR with both parts into memory at 0x7C00 (linear) and passes control.
 After that, pre-stage1 copies stage1 to lowest possible address 0x0500 (linear) and passes control to it.

-Now stage1 can setup 2.2kb stack at 0x0700 ..
+Now stage1 can setup 1.7kb stack at 0x0900 ..
 0x0FFF (linear) and start to
 load stage2 into memory at 0x1000 (linear).
-After loading, stage1 passws control to stage2 entry point.
+During loading it uses area 0x0700 ..
+0x08FF as buffer for blocklist sectors.
+After loading, stage1 passes control to stage2 entry point.

 ### Second stage